sgilda/jboss-brms-quickstarts/stateful-ksession/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/brms-stateful-ksession-web/>

-You will be presented to a Dashboard that shows two tables:
+You are presented to a Dashboard that shows two tables:

-On the left Table there are house's rooms and you can simulate a fire on the each room.
+- The action table on the left lists the rooms in the house and provides buttons to initiate or extingush a fire in each room.

-Click on the 'Initiate Fire' button on any room and realize that all Sprinkler on that room (on the right table) will be turned on.
-You will also see a text 'FIRE ALARM RINGING'

-If you 'Extinguish Fire' on that Room, the Sprinkler's for that room will be turned off.
+- The status table on the right lists the sprinklers in the rooms and the current status for each sprinkler.
+The green sprinkler status 'OFF' indicates there is no fire in the room.

+To simulate a fire in a room, click the `Initiate Fire` button.
+The text 'FIRE ALARM RINGING' appears below the action table to indicate a room is on fire.
+Also notice the status for that room's sprinklers turn red and change to 'ON' in the status table on the right.

+To put out the fire, click the `Extinguish Fire` button for the room.
+The status for the sprinklers in that room are set to 'OFF' and the color changes to green.

-If there isn't any Fire on any Room, the 'FIRE ALARM RINGING' will also be disapear.
+If there no fire in any room, the 'FIRE ALARM RINGING' text disappears.

 Undeploy the Archive